What are AI agents? Artificial Intelligence agents Capabilities

 Autonomous AI agents refer to systems capable of operating independently to achieve specific goals using artificial intelligence.
 These agents can learn from their environment and make decisions with minimal human intervention.
 The application of autonomous AI agents is widespread, ranging from self-driving cars to automated trading systems.

 One of the most prominent examples of autonomous AI agents is in the field of robotics, where robots are designed to perform complex tasks in dynamic environments.
 These robots use sensors and machine learning algorithms to navigate and manipulate their surroundings.
-For more detailed insights into how these agents operate, the Massachusetts Institute of Technology offers a comprehensive resource that can be accessed here.

 Another significant application is in the realm of video games, where non-player characters (NPCs) operate under sophisticated AI systems to enhance the gaming experience.
 These characters can adapt to the player's actions, creating a more engaging and challenging environment.
-An interesting read on this topic is available on the Game Developer website, which discusses the role of AI in gaming here.
+An interesting read on this topic is available on the Game Developer website, which discusses the role of AI in gaming.

 6.1.
 Decision-Making Processes